jojithomasMT/jojithomasMT/README.md

-- 👋 Hi, I’m @jojithomasMT
+👋 Hi, I’m @jojithomasMT
-- 👀 I’m a dev
+👀 I’m a dev
-- 🌱 I’m still learning
+🌱 I’m still learning

-- 💞️ I’m looking to collaborate on React projects
-- 📫 reach me at jojithomas@mindtickle.com / +91-8891364615
+📫 reach me at jojithomas@mindtickle.com / +91-8891364615

 <!---
 jojithomasMT/jojithomasMT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.